-Writes the value r (of type REAL32) to the screen as ASCII characters formatted using Ip and Dp as described under REAL32TOSTRING (see section 1.8).
+Writes the value r (of type REAL32) to the screen as ASCII characters formatted using Ip and Dp as described under REAL32TOSTRING (see section 7).

-Note: Due to fixed size internal buffers, this procedure will be invalid if the string representing the real number is longer than 24 characters.
+Note: Since the internal buffers are of fixed size, this procedure will be invalid if the string representing the real number is longer than 24 characters.
 If this is a problem, it is suggested you write your own procedure to perform this function.
-The procedure should include a buffer set to the required size, a call to REAL32TOSTRING, followed by a call to so.write.
+The procedure should include a buffer set to the required size, a call to REAL32TOSTRING, followed by a call to BO.WRITE.